BMrnice/Bmrnice/README.md

 - 📫 How to reach me: 44 07515539067
 - 😄 Pronouns: Bmrnice
-- ⚡ Fun fact: Animes, Games, series about sfi and everything geek/ culture-pop My name is Magnilson Moreira from Brazil (🇧🇷).
+- ⚡ Fun fact: Animes, Games, series about sfi and everything geek/ culture-pop

 In my free time I like to play (and watch), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).